rhaker/spince/README.md

 Spince ships with a blacklist that prevents the tool from running on certain sites.
 These sites include gmail.com, aws, ebay, and other prominent sites.
 You can find the full list within the spince.js file.
 Note that you can add or remove any site from the blacklist by clicking on the spince icon in the browser bar and then selecting your action.

-You can also prevent a link from being analyzed.
+You can also prevent a single link from being analyzed within a page.
 This is different from the blacklist.
 The blacklist prevents Spince from analyzing all links on a certain website.
-Basically, the blacklist is an off-on switch.
-You can also selectively manage links on a page.
+Basically, the blacklist is an off-on switch when a page loads.
+You can also selectively manage individual links on a page.
 To prevent a link from being analyzed, you would click the Manage Links button from the Spince icon popup.
 When prompted you enter the domain name you want to manage.

 As an example, suppose you want to prevent all links for the www.example.com from being analyzed.
 You enter this domain in the Manage Link -> Exclude Link section of the Spince popup (in the browser toolbar).
 Then Spince will skip over any links that have the www.example.com domain.